The Art of War: Text and commentaries

-The strategist, poet, and warlord Cao Cao in the early 3rd century AD authored the earliest known commentary to the Art of War.
+The strategist and warlord Cao Cao in the early 3rd century AD authored the earliest known commentary to the Art of War.
 Cao's preface makes clear that he edited the text and removed certain passages, but the extent of his changes were unclear historically.
 The Art of War appears throughout the bibliographical catalogs of the Chinese dynastic histories, but listings of its divisions and size varied widely.